msbautista/mock-api/README.md

 msbautista/mockapi is an application for creating endpoints with customizable json responses.
 It's a tool when you need to mock an API for your frontend applications.

+This app was built with Java Spring Boot for the Backend and Vue.js for the Frontend.

+[TOC]

+#Backend

-# Requirements
+## Requirements

 * Java 11
 * Intellij IDEA
 * Postman for tests

-# Run
+## Run

-Import project in Intellij IDEA u other and execute MockapiApplication.java.
+Import project in Intellij IDEA u other editor and execute MockapiApplication.java.
 You can also generate the project package `mvn package` and run with `java -jar target/mockapi-0.0.1-SNAPSHOT` .

-# API
+## API

 Create an endpoint [POST] `http://localhost:8000/addEndpoint`